Magzzie/Green_Energy_Stocks_Analysis_VBA/README.md

 	- Sixth, we output the data for the current ticker to a new row so we need to slightly alter the code from before so that the output for each ticker prints on a new row.
 This is a case where using Cells() is much easier than using Range().
 - Next, we applied some formatting to the results worksheets to make it easier to read.
 We constructed a new macro and wrote code to change font styles, add borders, and set number formats among other things.
 - Furthermore, we used conditional formatting to change the color of the cell based on its value.
+- We inserted buttons and assigned them to analysis macros on different sheets of the workbook.

 ## Results
 - Total number of records is 3,013 for 12 green energy stocks for each of the years 2017 and 2018.